 The story of the Jews is a good lesson for us.
 Many times in their history they were extremely powerful.
 After they left Egypt, they entered Canaan around 1446 BCE.
 They disobeyed God when they were about to overtake a city and live in it, so God punished them by having them wander in the desert for 40 years.
 They finally entered Canaan in 1406 BCE and completely conquered it by 1399 BCE.
-Once they become a sovereign power, they soon start to do evil, abandoning God, worshiping Baal or the Calf, practicing usury or allying themselves with irreligious foreign powers.
+Once they become a sovereign power, they soon start to do evil, abandoning God, worshiping Baal or the Calf, practicing usury or allying themselves with irreligious foreign powers like Egypt.
 For this reason, as they rejected and sometimes even killed their prophets, every few generations God would send a powerful foreign power to destroy many of their cities and slaughter many of their people.

 When they continued to reject God, He sent Babylon to conquer their lands and sent them into exile for 70 years.
 After that the Persian emperor, whose empire had conquered Babylon, allowed the Jews to return to their lands and reestablish themselves there.
 Their story continued the same as before, with them doing evil and being punished for it.
 In 70 AD, a few decades after they rejected Jesus and tried to kill him, they tried to escape the rule of the Roman empire.
 In return they had their city of Jerusalem utterly destroyed and hundreds of thousands of Jews killed.

 The Arch of Titus, which commemorates the Roman victory over the Jews, among other things, still stands in Rome.